 - 10. Reclassification of positions refers to change of classification of the position following a review of functions performed consistent with the Tribal Classification Plan.
 Reclassifications are required when it can be demonstrated that duties of the position have grown or broadened to an extent that the prior classification is no longer reflective of the duties and functional responsibilities.
 A reclassification is applicable to the position itself and is not based on the qualifications of the incumbent employee. - 11.
 Requests for reclassification of positions shall be submitted to the Human Resources Manager, who shall initiate the appropriate review and evaluation of the position functions and its classification, following the guidelines contained in the Tribal Classification Plan.
-Requests for reclassification shall be submitted with a completed Position Assessment Questionnaire, with detailed descriptions of the functions and responsibilities of the position and its placement within the organization to which it is assigned. - 12.
-The Human Resources Office shall complete assessment of reclassification requests within thirty (30) days, unless the reclassification is being considered in periodic updates of the Tribal Classification Plan.
-The Human Resources Manager may also initiate consideration of position classifications independent of the program requests as part of the periodic updates to the Tribal Classification Plan. - 13.
-Adjustments to the Tribal Classification Plan shall not immediately or automatically result in changes to the Tribal Compensation Plan.
-The Human Resources Manager shall make determination if positions that are reclassified shall require compensation adjustments, and shall provide such determination to the Executive Director and the appropriate Council Committees.
+For reclassified positions, Program Directors or supervisors shall work with the Human Resources Office to develop and submit updated job descriptions so that the appropriate position classification.
+Program Directors or supervisors shall also provide justification to the Contracting Office to assure that the position is needed, that it falls within budget constraints, and that it meets the scope of work or objectives of the contract/grant funding the proposed position. - 12.
+The Program Director or supervisor shall be responsible for obtaining approval for reclassified positions.
+The reclassified position must be reviewed and classified by the Human Resources Office, and approved by the Executive Director, Chief Finance Office, and Contracting Office.
+Upon approval the Director will submit a written request for the reclassification to take effect. - 13.
+The Human Resources Office shall complete assessment of reclassification requests within ten (10) work days, unless the reclassification is being considered in periodic updates of the Tribal Classification Plan.
+The Human Resources Manager may also initiate consideration of position classifications independent of the program requests as part of the periodic updates to the Tribal Classification Plan.